 - Improved IPM practices utilizing innovative technologies to enhance farm profits while reducing environmental and human health risks[pending]

-iFcSmall size controller that runs its own small operating system and can be configured using terminal program.
-This will be use as the main coordinator for the Intelligent Pivot System but can also be used for other automation project.
+iFcSmall size controller that runs its small operating system and can be configured using a terminal program.
+This will be used as the primary coordinator for the Intelligent Pivot System but can also be used for other automation projects.

-iScSpray controller powered by iFc can control 8 individual nozzles using pulse width modulation at 10 Hz.
+iScSpray controller powered by iFc can control eight individual nozzles using pulse width modulation at 10 Hz.

 penetrosmall-sized board that incorporates GPS, Load Cell, Potentiometer and a trigger into one platform and stream all gathered information through either wired, e.g., USB or wireless (future) through Bluetooth or Zigbee.
 Powered by a derivative of iFc v1.0

-ramp applicatorautomate ramp application of nitrogen.
-Capable to be controlled either manually or automatic.
+ramp applicatorAutomate ramp application of nitrogen.
+Capable of being controlled either manually or automatically.
 Automatic control is based on the set distance for each of the spray zone.
-This controller is powered by iFc v1.0.
+IFc v1.0 powers this controller.

-4spray applicatorautomate/controls for four spray nozzles.
+4spray applicatorAutomate/controls for four spray nozzles.
 Manual and automatic control capable.
-Automatic control is based on the spray boom program which send specific commands at certain location to either turn on/off any of the four nozzles.
+Automatic control is based on the spray boom program which sends specific commands at a specified location to either turn on/off any of the four nozzles.

-pups overdriveThis is a huge upgrade of pups, which sends data, e.g. temperature and four soil moisture information to the cloud.
+pups overdriveThis is a massive upgrade of pups, which sends data, e.g. temperature and four soil moisture information to the cloud.
 Powered by iFc v1.0

 pSenseThis measures impact force using MEMs technology.
-The board comes with a wireless capability that transmit the impact force of two sensors and also save the information directly to a microSD card.
+The board comes with a wireless capability that transmits the impact force of two sensors and also saves the information directly to a microSD card.

-starch measuring devicesmall-sized board that incorporates spectral sensors and polarized filter that measures 43 bands.
+starch measuring deviceA small-sized board that incorporates spectral sensors and polarized filter that measures 43 bands.
 This is powered by iFc derivative.

 DROP US A NOTE [.. under construction]Email directly to jmaja at clemson dot edu